 (b) substitute another decision for the decision being reviewed.

-(2) On the request of the applicant, the Director-General is to provide written reasons for the decision under subsection (1).
+(2) On the request of the applicant, the CEO is to provide written reasons for the decision under subsection (1).

+[Section 112 amended by No. 34 of 2004 s.
+251.]

 Division 2 — Decisions of the adoption applications committee

 [Heading inserted by No. 8 of 2003 s.
 67.]

-113. Director-General may direct committee to review its own procedures
+113. CEO may direct committee to review its own procedures

-(1) A person who is aggrieved by a decision of the adoption applications committee may, in addition to the right to request the committee to review its decision under section 42(1), apply to the Director-General to direct the committee to review the procedure by which the decision was made.
+(1) A person who is aggrieved by a decision of the adoption applications committee may, in addition to the right to request the committee to review its decision under section 42(1), apply to the CEO to direct the committee to review the procedure by which the decision was made.

 (2) If —

-(a) the Director-General thinks that the decision was made without complying with a procedure prescribed by regulation for the making of such a decision; or
+(a) the CEO thinks that the decision was made without complying with a procedure prescribed by regulation for the making of such a decision; or

-(b) the decision was made under a procedure determined by the committee under section 15(b) and the Director-General thinks that the procedure was unfair, defective or inadequate,
+(b) the decision was made under a procedure determined by the committee under section 15(b) and the CEO thinks that the procedure was unfair, defective or inadequate,

-the Director-General is to direct the committee to review the procedure and may give a direction as to the procedure that he or she thinks is appropriate.
+the CEO is to direct the committee to review the procedure and may give a direction as to the procedure that he or she thinks is appropriate.

 (3) The committee must comply with a direction given under subsection (2).

-(4) The Director-General is to give to the applicant under subsection (1) written advice of the adoption applications committee’s decision after the review and, if the applicant requests, written reasons for the decision.
+(4) The CEO is to give to the applicant under subsection (1) written advice of the adoption applications committee’s decision after the review and, if the applicant requests, written reasons for the decision.

 [Section 113 amended by No. 8 of 2003 s.
-68.]
+68; No. 34 of 2004 s.
+251.]

 Division 3 — Appeals to Family Court